What is A/B Testing and how to do A/B testing?

 - Define test hypothesis(Goals): In this step, you set up the goals you want to achieve from this test.

-- Example: Our goal is to get the maximum number of click actions as compared with control and get more conversion rate.
+Example: Our goal is to get the maximum number of click actions compared to the control and get a conversion rate.

 - Old Design: